open-compensation-token-license/license-token-website/wikisrc/open-source-patronage.md

 Despite its benefits, patronage is often unevenly distributed.
 High-profile projects (e.g., [React](https://react.dev/) or [Kubernetes](https://kubernetes.io/)) tend to attract significant funding, while smaller but essential projects struggle for support.
 Raising awareness through platforms such as [FOSS Fund](https://fossfund.org/) and encouraging more organizations to sponsor developers are critical to addressing this imbalance.
 To understand these challenges better, see [open-source funding challenges](https://www.license-token.com/wiki/open-source-funding-challenges).

 By supporting open-source developer patronage, individuals and organizations can ensure the development and maintenance of high-quality software that benefits everyone.
+For further reading, explore [open-source developer patronage benefits](https://www.license-token.com/wiki/open-source-developer-patronage-benefits).